19hours/sg-statutes/Acts/Vandalism Act.md

 ### Penalty for acts of vandalism

 3\.
-Notwithstanding the provisions of any other written law, any person who commits any act of vandalism or attempts to do any such act or causes any such act to be done shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 3 years, and shall also, subject to section 231 of the Criminal Procedure Code [Cap.
-68], be punished with caning with not less than 3 strokes and not more than 8 strokes:
+Notwithstanding the provisions of any other written law, any person who commits any act of vandalism or attempts to do any such act or causes any such act to be done shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 3 years, and shall also, subject to sections 325(1) and 330(1) of the Criminal Procedure Code 2010, be punished with caning with not less than 3 strokes and not more than 8 strokes:

 Provided that the punishment of caning shall not be imposed on a first conviction under this Act in the case of any act falling within —